GOOD MANUFACTURING PRACTICES (GMP) OF INDUSTRIAL SAFE ANIMAL FEED

 The European health authorities have a Guide to Good Manufacturing Practices in order to reduce mycotoxin contamination in animal and human food.

-One of the aspects that this guide insists on the most is avoiding intense rotations of wheat, corn, oats and barley crops, products where fungi appear easily.
+One of the aspects that this guide emphasizes avoiding intensive rotations of wheat, corn, oats and barley crops, crops where fungi can easily develop.

-On the other hand, the need to guarantee optimal storage conditions is also insisted on; that is, regulated temperature, good ventilation and humidity control, among others.
-These factors are essential when it comes to products that must be accumulated in large quantities.
+On the other hand, it also emphasizes the need to guarantee optimal storage conditions; that is, regulated temperature, good ventilation and humidity control, among others.
+These factors are essential when it comes to products that must be stored in large quantities.

 The recommendations in the Guide to Good Manufacturing Practices are based on the idea that controls should start from the earliest stages of production.
-In fact, different studies confirm that many of the mycotoxins are stable and can be maintained and multiply even at high temperatures and in certain industrial processes.
+In fact, different studies confirm that many of the mycotoxins are stable and can persist and even multiply even at high temperatures and in certain industrial processes.

 GOOD MANUFACTURING PRACTICES AND CONTROL

-In addition to the application of Good Manufacturing Practices, control is another fundamental step to achieve the reduction of mycotoxin levels.
+In addition to the application of Good Manufacturing Practices, control is another fundamental step to reduce mycotoxin levels.

 The recommendation is to have a Hazard Analysis and Critical Control Points (HACCP) system.